They say that the brain is…

 (Photo: Jacopin / Bsip / Science Photo Library)

 The brain receives messages and signals for sensory organs in our body, transmits signals and controls all of the body’s systems.
-Its importance is also illustrated by the fact that though its mass accounts for mere two percent of our body mass, the brain consumes about one fifth of the energy our body produces.
-Thus, there is no wonder that the human brain draws great interest and we mention it repeatedly in debates regarding consciousness, memory and morality.
+Its importance is also illustrated by the fact that though its mass accounts for a mere two percent of our body mass, the brain consumes about one-fifth of the energy our body produces.
+Thus, it is no wonder that the human brain draws great interest and we mention it repeatedly in debates regarding consciousness, memory and morality.
 The extensive research in the field allows us to better understand how the human brain works and how it is linked to our thinking and expressing abilities.
 More often than others, these insights force us to leave behind us some “common truths” about the brain, which up until recently were considered obvious.

-First Claim: We use only ten percent of our brain
+First claim: we use only ten percent of our brain

-It is not entirely known where the false belief that humans only use ten percent of their brain came from, but it is pretty clear why we find it so appealing.
+It is not entirely known where the false belief that humans only use ten percent of their brains came from, but it is pretty clear why we find it so appealing.
 Think of the immense potential of talents and abilities that might be hidden within those ninety percent that are supposedly left unused.
 This concept might give us hope that maybe it is a blockade, which we will overcome in the future using “brain liberating” techniques, or later in our evolutionary journey.
-Who knows what new and exciting realms we will be able to extend human mental abilities to.
+Who knows what new and exciting realms we will be able to extend human mental abilities to?

 It is possible that the source of this claim is the common conception that nerve cells account for only ten percent of cells in our brain, though it is growing clear that the source of this ratio is also wrong.
 Another possibility is that it is related to the fact that at any given moment certain areas in the brain are more active than others.
 A theory from 1890 might also serve as a source for this notion.
 At the time, psychologists from Harvard University studied a child that was gifted with extremely high intelligence, and from his example they deduced that humans have very high mental potential and that we use only a fraction of it.
 It is easy to imagine how this theory grew and developed over the years, and transitioned from using our potential to using our brain itself.